facebook/infer/index.md

 try Infer yourself.
 Infer is open-source, so you can also start with the code on the <a href="https://github.com/facebook/Infer">GitHub repo</a>.

 Infer is still evolving.
+We already use it
-It is already used within
+within
 Facebook, where it is
 deployed and running continuously to verify select properties of every code modification in our mobile apps;
 these include the main Facebook apps for Android and iOS,